king-kostis/axon/README.md

 # axon
-An intelligent scheduling tool that manages your tasks without any user intervention except voice notes and texts
+An intelligent scheduling tool that manages your tasks with voice notes and texts through telegram.